 Cinnamon used in diabetic studies was shown to slow the release of sugar from food in the stomach into the bloodstream, this delayed response results in a longer feeling of satiety and prevents a drop in blood sugar which can sometimes lead to sugar cravings.

 Adding cinnamon to smoothies, hot drinks, porridge, sprinkled over fruit might be something worth adding.
 I often add cinnamon to hot water along with sliced ginger and lemon for a lovely, warming drink between meals and sprinkle over porridge at breakfast.
 The added benefit of cinnamon is its ability to trick our brain into thinking a food tastes sweet which means we need less sugar

-To find out more about how and what to eat in a realistic way that can help you lose weight join my next group starting soon “Eat Better – Lose Weight
+To find out more about how and what to eat in a realistic way that can help you lose weight why not join my next online group “Eat Better Feel Better”